Howard Ashman: Career

 In 1986, Ashman was brought in to write lyrics for a song in Walt Disney Animation Studios' Oliver & Company.
 He then also worked with Tina Turner on a script which never came to fruition.
-While there he was offered several works which had been on the back burner and was told about another project that Disney had been working on for a couple years.
-The film was The Little Mermaid, Disney's first fairy tale in 30 years.
+While at Disney, Ashman was offered several works which had been on the back burner and was told about another project that Disney had been working on for a couple years.
+That film was The Little Mermaid, Disney's first fairy tale in 30 years.
 Ashman, along with Menken, wrote all of the songs for the film.

+It was while working on The Little Mermaid that Ashman was diagnosed with early symptoms of AIDS.
+He kept his illness private from his colleagues, and continued to work.

 Ashman became a driving force during the early years of the "Disney Renaissance".
-He would hold story meetings, and said the animation and musical styles were made for each other, which is why Disney needed to continue making musical movies.
-He also made strong choices in casting actors with strong musical theater and acting backgrounds.
-The Little Mermaid was released in November 1989 and it was an enormous success.
-Ashman and Menken received two Golden Globe nominations and three Academy Award nominations, including two Best Original Song nominations for "Kiss the Girl" and "Under The Sea" with Ashman and Menken winning for the latter.
+He would hold story meetings and said the animation and musical styles were made for each other, which is why Disney needed to continue making musical movies.
+Ashman also made strong choices in casting actors with strong musical theater and acting backgrounds.

+The Little Mermaid was released in November 1989 and was an enormous success.
+Ashman and Menken received two nominations at the Golden Globe Awards and three nominations at the Academy Awards, including two Best Original Song nominations for "Kiss the Girl" and "Under The Sea."
+Ashman and Menken won for the latter.

 In 1988, while working on The Little Mermaid, Ashman pitched the idea of an animated musical adaptation of Aladdin to Disney.
-After he wrote a group of songs with partner Alan Menken and a film treatment, a screenplay was written by Linda Woolverton, who had worked on Beauty and the Beast.
-Directors John Musker and Ron Clements then joined the production, and the story underwent many changes, with some elements of the original treatment being dropped.
+After he wrote a film treatment and a group of songs with partner Alan Menken, Linda Woolverton, who would also work on Beauty and the Beast, contributed a screenplay.
+After directors John Musker and Ron Clements joined the production, the story underwent many changes, with some elements of the original treatment being dropped.
 Out of the 16 songs written for Aladdin, three of Ashman's songs ended up in the finished film, which was released after his death.

-During early production of Aladdin, Ashman and Menken were approached to help reinvigorate and save the production of Beauty and the Beast, which was going nowhere as a non-musical.
-Ashman, wishing to focus on Aladdin and his health, reluctantly agreed.
-It was at this time that his health began to decline due to his illness.
-Regardless, he completed lyrical work on Beauty and the Beast before his death in March 1991.
+During the early production of Aladdin, Ashman and Menken were approached to help reinvigorate and save the production of Beauty and the Beast, which was going nowhere as a non-musical.
+Ashman, whose health was beginning to decline, and who wished to focus on Aladdin, reluctantly agreed.
+Disney accommodated his illness by shifting much of the production process to New York.
+He completed lyrical work on Beauty and the Beast before his death in March 1991.
 The film was released mere months after his death and is dedicated to him.
 In May 2020, Beauty and the Beast co-director Kirk Wise said, "If you had to point to one person responsible for the 'Disney Renaissance', I would say it was Howard."